Progress Reports & Parental Link Events

 Gladesmore Community School is keen for our pupils to succeed and so we track progress regularly.
 We know that families are keen to support the school and that parents / carers value regular feedback on their child's engagement, commitment and progress.
 We therefore feedback to parents/carers frequently so that they can celebrate successes and offer support when challenges occur.

-Teachers give rewards to students who are excelling.
+Teachers give rewards to pupils who are excelling.
 Rewards are given to reward positive behaviours e.g. additional home learning; care and concern for others; high-quality classwork; strong performance in tests / exams; engagement in lesson.
-Parents will be notified of rewards through the SIMS app.
+Parents will be notified of rewards through the EduLink app.

-Every half-term, each pupil will receive a progress check.
+Pupils receive regular reports.
 This is a summary of their performance in all their subjects.
-There are three elements to the Progress Check.

 Progress - Teachers will inform parents/carers of progress in each subject.
 There are three different judgements (we call them Progress Indicators): Strong, Standard and Concern.

 Commitment - Teachers are asked to feedback on commitment to learning.
-For each aspect of commitment, teachers will give a grade from 5 (excellent) to 1 (Serious cause for concern):
+For each aspect of commitment, teachers will give a grade from 4 (excellent) to 1 (serious cause for concern):

 - Effort (how hard pupils are trying in lessons)

-- Behaviour (not only how well pupils behave but also their attitude to learning e.g. asking questions; keeping going when things are tough; helping other students)
+- Behaviour (not only how well pupils behave but also their attitude to learning e.g. asking questions; keeping going when things are tough; helping other pupils)

-- Home Learning (the quality of work that is completed at home including revision for assessments and exams)
+- Own Your Learning (the quality of work that is completed at home including revision for assessments and exams)

-Once pupils start Gladesmore Community School, parents / carers are asked to download the SIMS App.
-If pupils are allowed to have a mobile phone, they can also download the SIMS app.
-This provides regular and daily updates e.g. notifying pupils if they have been awarded an attendance certificate, have achieved a Merit or a Distinction in a school exam or, less positively, alert parents if a minor incident has occurred.
+Once pupils start Gladesmore Community School, parents / carers are asked to download the EduLink App.
+If pupils are allowed to have a mobile phone, they can also download the EduLink app.
+This provides regular and daily updates e.g. notifying pupils if they have been awarded an attendance certificate or to alert parents/carers to a minor incident.